Klipper3d/klipper/docs/G-Codes.md

 See the PROBE command for details on the optional probe parameters.
 If METHOD=manual is specified then the manual probing tool is activated - see the MANUAL_PROBE command above for details on the additional commands available while this tool is active.
+If METHOD=probe_scan is specified and a `[probe_scan]` section is configured, the bed is scanned using continuous motion instead of point-by-point probing - see the [probe_scan documentation](Probe_Scan.md) for details.
 The optional `HORIZONTAL_MOVE_Z` value overrides the `horizontal_move_z` option specified in the config file.
 If ADAPTIVE=1 is specified then the objects defined by the Gcode file being printed will be used to define the probed area.
 The optional `ADAPTIVE_MARGIN` value overrides the `adaptive_margin` option specified in the config file.

 #### BED_MESH_OUTPUT